Power Cues (2014) takes a holistic view of communication.

 The author mentions the famous Amy Cuddy experiment, but successive research failed to replicate it nearly as strongly.

-Deepest insights of any body language books I have ever read.
+Some of the deepest insights of any body language books I have ever read.